ARTICLE

 Types of Volcanic Cones

-A volcanic cone is the triangle-shaped hill formed as material from volcanic eruptions piles up around the volcanic vent, or opening in the Earth’s crust.
+A volcanic cone is the triangle-shaped hill formed as material from volcanic eruptions piles up around the volcanic vent, or opening in Earth’s crust.

 Grades